 My work has also been honored with awards from The North American Travel Journalists Association and the Society of American Travel Writers, which named me a Lowell Thomas travel journalist of the year in 2011.
 My story, “Ghost of a Chance,” was a notable mention in The Best American Travel Writing 2016.
 But accolades aren’t really the point, right?

 I am constantly thanking my good fortune that I landed (by quite a random chance, I might add) in such an amazing corner of the country.
 In my spare time, I backpack, run, bike, and ski in the mountains and deserts of the Southwest.
-At home, I am an adventurous cook, semi-pro photographer, occasional yoga teacher, and volunteer for the local meditation center.
-I am also the founder of the Durango Women’s Book & Cocktail Society, a non-exclusive club for women who love reading and drinking.
+At home, I am an adventurous cook, enthusiastic photographer, occasional yoga teacher, and volunteer for the local meditation center.
+I am also the founder of the Durango Women’s Book & Cocktail Society, a non-exclusive club for women who love reading and ideas.